turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ![FPGAs, Deep Learning, Software Defined Networks and the Cloud: A Love Story  Part 1 | by Jamal Robinson | Medium](https://miro.medium.com/v2/resize:fit:1400/1*ROC6Psob0nLEMZ1igILpwA.png)
 All the abovementioned digital IC can be compared in 2 parameters: Flexibility and Efficency.

-As mentioned before, general purpose processor's archieture is designed to running large variety of general instructions to cater to the most number of scernios as possible.
-However, many steps are required for running a task in a general purpose processor, resulted in an efficiency bottleneck.
+As mentioned before, general purpose processor's architecture is designed to run a large variety of general instructions to cater to the most number of scenarios as possible.
+However, many steps are required for running a task in a general-purpose processor, resulting in an efficiency bottleneck.

-FPGA and ASIC on the other hand, can be designed for specific repetitive application or task in a very efficient way.
+FPGA and ASIC on the other hand, can be designed for specific repetitive applications or task in a very efficient way.

 ## Multiprocessor System-on-Chip(MPSoC)
-Multiprocessor System-on-Chip is a technology to integrate general processor(CPU, GPU), FPGA and DSPs into one system chip.
-With MPSoC, engineers and developers can allow different processor to cooperate with each other.
-General processos can assign repetitive tasks to a dedicated processor, such as FPGA and GPU, such that they can accelerate the task.
-Thus, the whole system can work in faster speed and greater efficiency.
+Multiprocessor System-on-Chip is a technology to integrate general processor(CPU, GPU), FPGA, and DSPs into one system chip.
+With MPSoC, engineers and developers can allow different processors to cooperate with each other.
+General processes can assign repetitive tasks to a dedicated processor, such as FPGA and GPU, such that they can accelerate the task.
+Thus, the whole system can work in a faster speed and greater efficiency.
 ### Key Application of MPSoC:
- AI and Machine Learning, Automatives, Telecommunication
+ AI and Machine Learning, Automotive, Telecommunication

 ## Zynq® UltraScale+™ MPSoC and Ultra96